jebus197/CANDELA/README.md

 By bridging the gap between human oversight and machine intelligence, CANDELA sets a new standard for responsible AI development.
 Whether you are an AI researcher, developer, or an organization seeking robust governance over LLM behaviors, CANDELA provides the tools necessary to establish trust, transparency, and accountability in your AI deployments.

-Explore the rest of this README to learn how to get started, contribute, and engage with the CANDELA community.

 ---

 ## Project Overview